WISERD

 The Wales Institute of Social and Economic Research, Data and Methods (WISERD) is an interdisciplinary social science research centre with its administrative base at Cardiff University, Wales.
 Its aim is to draw together and build upon the existing expertise in quantitative and qualitative research methods and methodologies.

 The institute is a collaborative venture between the Universities of Cardiff, Swansea, Aberystwyth, Bangor and South Wales.
 Funding is jointly provided by the Welsh Assembly Government (via the Higher Education Funding Council for Wales, HEFCW), and the UK Economic and Social Research Council (ESRC).

 The Wales Institute of Social and Economic Research, Data & Methods (WISERD) was established in 2008.
 Its current director is Professor Ian Rees Jones.
-The principal aims of WISERD are: